grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ir.md

 mechanisms supporting and/or implementing incident reporting

+### ir-6.1: Automated Reporting

+Report incidents using {{ insert: param, ir-06.01_odp }}.

+The recipients of incident reports are specified in [IR-6b](#ir-6_smt.b) .
+Automated reporting mechanisms include email, posting on websites (with automatic updates), and automated incident response tools and programs.

+incidents are reported using {{ insert: param, ir-06.01_odp }}.

+Incident response policy

+procedures addressing incident reporting

+automated mechanisms supporting incident reporting

+system design documentation

+system configuration settings and associated documentation

+incident response plan

+system security plan

+other relevant documents or records

+Organizational personnel with incident reporting responsibilities

+organizational personnel with information security responsibilities

+Organizational processes for incident reporting

+automated mechanisms supporting and/or implementing the reporting of security incidents

+### ir-6.3: Supply Chain Coordination

+Provide incident information to the provider of the product or service and other organizations involved in the supply chain or supply chain governance for systems or system components related to the incident.

+Organizations involved in supply chain activities include product developers, system integrators, manufacturers, packagers, assemblers, distributors, vendors, and resellers.
+Entities that provide supply chain governance include the Federal Acquisition Security Council (FASC).
+Supply chain incidents include compromises or breaches that involve information technology products, system components, development processes or personnel, distribution processes, or warehousing facilities.
+Organizations determine the appropriate information to share and consider the value gained from informing external organizations about supply chain incidents, including the ability to improve processes or to identify the root cause of an incident.

+incident information is provided to the provider of the product or service and other organizations involved in the supply chain or supply chain governance for systems or system components related to the incident.

+Incident response policy

+procedures addressing supply chain coordination and supply chain risk information sharing with the Federal Acquisition Security Council

+acquisition policy

+acquisition contracts

+service-level agreements

+incident response plan

+supply chain risk management plan

+system security plan

+plans of other organizations involved in supply chain activities

+other relevant documents or records

+Organizational personnel with incident reporting responsibilities

+organizational personnel with information security responsibilities

+organizational personnel with supply chain risk management responsibilities

+organization personnel with acquisition responsibilities

+Organizational processes for incident reporting

+organizational processes for supply chain risk information sharing

+mechanisms supporting and/or implementing the reporting of incident information involved in the supply chain

 ### ir-7: Incident Response Assistance

 Provide an incident response support resource, integral to the organizational incident response capability, that offers advice and assistance to users of the system for the handling and reporting of incidents.